Last updated:

 Treatment

 The treatment of MEN type 1 may require the coordinated efforts of a team of specialists.
-Endocrinologists, surgeons, cancer specialists (oncologists), and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.
-Treatment is directed toward the specific symptoms that are apparent in each individual and may include drugs to counteract the effects of excess hormones, surgical removal of tumors or ,medical therapies, such as SSAs, peptide receptor radionuclide therapy (PRRT), cytotoxic chemotherapy (i.e. streptozocin and 5-fluorouracil, doxorubicin, temozolomide with capecitabine), inhibitors of thyrosin kinase receptors (i.e. sunitinib), inhibitors of mammalian target of rapamycin (mTOR; i.e. everolimus), and rarely radiation therapy or stereotaxic radiosurgery to help shrink or destroy tumors.
+Endocrinologists, surgeons, cancer specialists (oncologists), and other healthcare professionals may need to plan a patientโ€™s treatment systematically and comprehensively.
+Treatment is directed toward the specific symptoms that are apparent in each individual and may include drugs to counteract the effects of excess hormones, surgical removal of tumors or, medical therapies, such as SSAs, peptide receptor radionuclide therapy (PRRT), cytotoxic chemotherapy (i.e. streptozocin and 5-fluorouracil, doxorubicin, temozolomide with capecitabine), inhibitors of thyrosin kinase receptors (i.e. sunitinib), inhibitors of mammalian target of rapamycin (mTOR; i.e. everolimus) and rarely radiation therapy or stereotaxic radiosurgery to help shrink or destroy tumors.

-Specific therapeutic procedures and interventions may vary depending upon numerous factors, such as primary tumor location; the size and type of tumor; the severity of symptoms due to excess hormone production; whether malignant tumors are present and whether they have spread to lymph nodes or distant sites; individual’s age and general health; and/or other elements.
-Decisions concerning the use of particular interventions should be made by physicians and other members of the health care team in careful consultation with the patient, based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks; patient preference; and other appropriate factors.
+Specific therapeutic procedures and interventions may vary depending upon numerous factors, such as primary tumor location; the size and type of tumor; the severity of symptoms due to excess hormone production; whether malignant tumors are present and whether they have spread to lymph nodes or distant sites; individualโ€™s age and general health; and/or other elements.
+Decisions concerning the use of interventions should be made by physicians and other members of the health care team in careful consultation with the patient, based upon the specifics of their case; a thorough discussion of the potential benefits and risks; patient preference; and other appropriate factors.

 Surgical removal of part or all of the parathyroid glands may result in hypoparathyroidism (low levels of parathyroid hormones and calcium in the blood).
-Affected individuals may require daily supplementation of calcium and vitamin D to prevent the effects of hypoparathyroidism.
+Affected individuals may require daily supplementation of calcium and active vitamin D to prevent the effects of hypoparathyroidism.

 Pituitary tumors that secrete prolactin (prolactinomas) may be treated with dopamine agonists, drugs that lower the levels of prolactin in the blood and shrink pituitary tumors.
 Some prolactinomas are small enough that no therapy is required.
 In cases where drug therapy is ineffective or cannot be tolerated, trans-sphenoidal surgery (procedure in which surgeons go through the cavity (sphenoid sinus) directly behind the nose) may be required.